 Typically you will make in batches, so use tongs to carefully place the finished fried dough on a paper towel to drain.

 I know many bloggers say that they will last 3 days, but the truth is fried food doesn’t do well after the first day.
-I would rather you made new ones than tried to keep them.
+I would rather you made new ones than try to keep them.
 Nonetheless, you can try to wrap in a slightly damp paper towel and microwave some softness and freshness back in them for about 30 seconds until hot again.

 Connect with Us!